 How to Renew Your California Drivers License

-California drivers license renewal doesn't have to be complicated.
+Need to renew your California drivers license?
 We've collected helpful information that will save you some time, and we offer links to resources that will get you going in the right direction.
 Select from the options below to get started.

-Drivers who wish to renew their California driver's license should adhere to the following steps:
+Drivers who wish to renew their California drivers license in person should follow these steps:

 - Visit the California Drivers License Renewal Department at their local DMV Office.
 Drivers who call ahead for an appointment may expedite the process.